frankiesanjana/bake-it-better/README.md

 ### User Stories and Owner Goals

-Once I had developed the user personas above, considering their needs helped me to formulate a number of Epics.
+Once I had developed the user personas above, considering their needs helped me to formulate a number of Epics:

+- Site Administration: this Epic is for the admin user to manage the site from the admin panel.
+- User Navigation: this covers ease of navigation for general site users, both in terms of being physically able to navigate between pages and also points such as being easily able to identify the site's purpose on a first visit.
+- User Profile: this Epic is for user stories relating to authentication of users such as creating and logging into and out of accounts.
+- My Bakes: covers the CRUD functionality on bakes that a general site user adds themselves from the front end.
+- Interaction with Other Users: for users to comment on or "star" (functioning as both a "like" and a bookmark-type functionality) others' bakes.
+- Top Bakes: allows users to save bakes for different occasions to a planner-style database, termed "Best For Bakes" since the intention is for a user to be able to save bakes as being "best for" a certain occasion category (e.g. a bake to make with kids, a recipe for something to take to a party, etc.).
+- Site Usability: this relates to the overall look, feel and ease of use of the website, including basic features such as correct display of the site header and footer, as well as custom error pages, consistent confirmation of actions via success messages and enabling admin capabilities for the admin user from the front end.

 These were then broken down into User Stories:

 - As a site admin, I can manage bakes so that I can control what appears on the site.
 - As a site admin, I can create new bakes so that I can contribute my own content to the site; the bake can be completed in one go or saved as a draft in the admin panel so that I can finish writing the content later.